 The ground wire above is attached to the box using a separate 10-32 ground screw.
 Consult Article 314 in the National Electrical Code for the correct size electrical box needed for the number of wires and devices contained within.

-It is important to have the hole cut correctly when installing an electrical outlet box using Madison Bars.
-If the hole is too big, the ears on the electrical box will not hold against the wall as the Madison Bars will pull the box inward.
+It is essential to have the hole cut correctly when installing an electrical outlet box using Madison Bars.
+If the hole is too big, the ears on the electrical box will not hold against the wall, as the Madison Bars will pull the box inward.

 The ideal location for the new outlet box is next to a wood wall stud.
 In that scenario, I will drill a 3/16″ hole about midway back on the side of the outlet box against the wood stud.
 After I install the Madison Bars securely, I will screw a #8 x 1 1/4″ sheet metal screw into the wood stud.
 Do not over-tighten the screw; it will distort the box and make it tilted.

-When mounting the box adjacent to a wood stud, it is best to notch the wood stud a little where the protruding screw tab on the box will come in contact with the wood.
+When installing the electrical receptacle box adjacent to a wood stud, it is best to notch the wood stud a little where the protruding screw tab on the box will come in contact with the wood.
 This is done to keep the box straight; otherwise, the protruding screw tab will cause the box to tilt.

-I used to use my compass saw to make the notch, a wood chisel, and a hammer.
-However, since I got my oscillating multi-function power tool, I now use that.
+Before buying an oscillating multi-function power tool, I would use a hammer and wood chisel to notch the wood stud.
 The photo below shows the gap in the wood wall stud in the lower left.

 The notch in the wood stud’s lower left section in the photo above accommodates the protruding screw and tab on the gangable box.
 I used my oscillating multi-function tool to make the notch.